-Toddlers are so creative!
-Active play is the toddler’s way of practicing how to be in the world.
+Active play is each toddler’s way of practicing how to be in the world.
 Toddlers in play are continuously learning, developing new skills, seeking out information, and gaining knowledge.
-The availability of rich materials, along with the teacher’s gentle guidance, facilitates the child’s inquiries and investigations.
+The availability of multisensory materials, along with the teacher’s gentle guidance, facilitates each child’s inquiries and investigations.

 Our teachers communicate with parents about each toddler’s current state of development and daily progress as he or she rapidly grows.
-This is accomplished through the use of an online portfolio supported by Seesaw.
-This portfolio follows your child through each year of schooling at Voyagers’ Community School.
+This reporting is accomplished through the use of an online portfolio supported by Seesaw.
+This portfolio follows each child through each year of schooling at Voyagers’ Community School.

 The routine of the day is predictable, but flexible so that toddlers know what to expect.
-However, there is a “child rhythm” embedded in the routine so each child’s needs and interests are always at the forefront.
+There is a “child rhythm” embedded in the routine, so each child’s needs and interests are always at the forefront.

 Children are given plenty of time to explore and play throughout the day.
 A gentle routine of free play, circle time, songs, rhymes, and games are accentuated.
-Children explore both indoors and out.
+These little ones explore both in and outdoors.
 They are not rushed from one activity to another.